skel84/salutator/README.md

 ### Installation

 Here are the steps
-1. Clone the repo and move into the helm charts folder: ```https://github.com/skel84/salutator.git && cd salutator/helm-charts```
+1. Clone the repo and move into the helm charts folder: ```git clone https://github.com/skel84/salutator.git && cd salutator/helm-charts```
 2. Initialize Helm: ```helm init```
 3. Wait until Helm is ready
 4. Install the salutator: ```helm install .```